Northwest Horticultural Council

-Apples are exempt from the Educational Cess as the duty charged on this product is equal to the WTO bound rate for India.
+Apples are exempt from the Social Welfare Surcharge as the tariff charged on this product is equal to the WTO bound rate for India.

-Effective January 22, 2017, India is imposing a 4.5 percent service tax on all ocean cargo that is transported on ships registered in other countries.
-The tax will be imposed on imports at the point of origin, based on the value of the goods at the point of origin.
-The service tax was previously only levied on the cargo of ships registered in India chartered by domestic buyers.
+India imposes a 4.5% service tax on all ocean cargo that is transported on ships registered in other countries.
+The tax is imposed on imports at the point of origin, based on the value of the goods at the point of origin.

 V. NON-TARIFF BARRIERS